| In New African Magazine, Julie Kitchener writes: "Nigerian artist Nike respects Picasso's doctrine that

 early works by Twins Seven Seven change hands nowadays for

+thousand of dollars."
 Here's Nike herself with the

 final word: "Looking back today, art has been good to me.